It's from my brother saying he's not trying to be an annoyance.

 And that, of course, is news.

-It's um maddening.
+It's maddening.

 A congressional study, several news stories in September questioned reports by the U.S. military that casualties were down.

-Senator Clinton challenging the testimony of General Petraeus asserted that civilian deaths have risen during the year's surge of American forces, but a month later there isn't much room for such debate, at least about the latest figures, and they go on to cite how they have plummeted.
+Senator Clinton, challenging the testimony of General Petraeus, asserted that civilian deaths have risen during the year's surge of American forces.

-Nevertheless, it's looking more and more as though those in and outside of Congress who last month were assailing General Petraeus credibility and insisting that there was no let up in Iraq's bloodshed were, to put it simply wrong.
+Nevertheless, it's looking more and more as though those in and outside of Congress who last month were assailing General Petraeus' credibility and insisting that there was no let-up in Iraq's bloodshed were, to put it simply, wrong.

 This in the Washington Post yesterday.

-And so now we're gonna the Democrats want to screw this up because I, Il Rushbull, the all-knowing, all caring, all sensing, all everything Maha Rushy, have been warning you about for the past six months.
+And so now we're going to, the Democrats want to screw this up because, as I, Il Rushbow, the all-knowing, all-caring, all-sensing, all-everything maha-rushy, have been warning you about for the past six months, the last thing the Democrats can afford as editorials like that stick and be spread throughout the drive-by media.

-The last thing they can afford is the perception by the American people that we are winning and that victory is at hand politically that cooks their goose.
+The last thing they can afford is the perception by the American people that we are winning and that victory is at hand.

-Politically that finishes them.
+Politically, that finishes them.

 Because they've already got us losing.